 The present Erie Canal rises 566 feet from the Hudson River to Lake Erie through 35 locks.
 From tide-water level at Troy, the Erie Canal rises through a series of locks in the Mohawk Valley to an elevation of 420 feet above sea-level at the summit level at Rome.
 Continuing westward, it descends to an elevation of 363 feet above sea-level at the junction with the Oswego Canal, and finally rises to an elevation of 565.6 feet above sea-level at the Niagara River.
 The original "Clinton's Ditch" Erie Canal had 83 locks.
 The Enlarged Erie Canal, built between 1835 and 1862, saw this number reduced to 72 locks.
 Today, there are 35 numbered locks — although Lock No. 1 is usually called the Federal Lock -— plus the Federal Black Rock Lock.

 Once a WhiteClouds project begins, the first order of business is a kickoff meeting to review all of the deliverables, to work through the project timelines, change order processes, and clarify communications methodology between WhiteClouds and the customer.
 Historical documents, images, articles, are all helpful in fabricating a diorama.
 WhiteClouds wants the customer to be ecstatic when they receive their museum diorama and any documentation that can be supplied early on in the process has a huge impact to the success of the project.

-The finished museum diorama will be 86" x 40" x 12" and will be created in full-color.
-The diorama will include the Erie Canal, dikes, locks, water features, people, tow mules/horses, 3 buildings and 1 barge.
-The diorama will also include full landscaping, topography, and roads and trails around the canal.
-The Erie Canal project will be an exciting project for the WhiteClouds team.
+The finished museum diorama is 86" x 40" x 12" and was created in full-color.
+The diorama includes the Erie Canal, dikes, locks, water features, one man, a tow mule, saw mill, homestead and a barge.
+The diorama has full landscaping, topography, roads and trails around the canal reflective of the early 1800s.